ave613/Real-Estate-Project/README.md

-# Real Estate Property Listing Website
+# Real Estate Website

-A dynamic web application for real estate property listings, built with PHP and MySQL.
+A dynamic web app for real estate property listings.
 This platform allows users to browse, search, and express interest in various properties, with features like wishlisting and detailed property views.

 ## Features